 Early Help Contacts

 At Chapelford Village Primary, we appreciate the importance of the internet as a learning tool for children today.
-It provides them with the opportunities to access a wide range of educational tools, communicate with friends and investigate the world around them.
-However, there is also content available that is not suitable for children.
-We hope that the information provided on this page will help to keep your children safe and ensure they use technology, including mobile phones responsibility.
+It provides them with fantastic opportunities to access a wide range of educational tools, communicate with friends and investigate the world around them.
+However, there is also content available that is not suitable for children and there are risks that children face when they are accessing the internet.
+We hope that the information provided on these pages will help to keep your children safe and ensure they use technology, including mobile phones responsibility.

 As a school we are working towards the SWGfL Online 360 Safe Quality Mark.
 See our current certificates below: